 We take our commitment to keep our community as safe as possible from Covid-19 very seriously.
 We think carefully about how we handle and communicate every Covid-related issue.
-We regularly consult with the Arlington Health Department, the MA Department of Public Health, and our Health Care Consultant at Arlington Pediatrics, to make sure that our decisions are in line with current best practices in managing Covid-19 risks in early childhood programs.
+We consult when needed with the Arlington Health Department, the MA Department of Public Health, and our Health Care Consultant at Arlington Pediatrics, to make sure that our decisions are in line with current best practices in managing Covid-19 risks in early childhood programs.

 The pandemic requires all members of our community to be flexible, as the public health guidance continues to evolve, and changes in our policies may therefore be necessary in order to help protect everyone’s health and safety.